 Some wild animals are better kept away from your home.
 However, the methods you choose to control them have an impact on other wildlife.
 Rodent poison is commonly used in homes and by municipalities in parks and municipal facilities.
 The problem with rodent poison is that when raptors and other animals eat poisoned rodents, they also get poisoned.

 At home, prevention and rodent-proofing is the best way to use less (or no) poison.
-You can also contact your municipality and ask what they are doing to decrease the use of rodent poison, and suggest they follow the BC SPCA’s AnimalKind standards that outline animal-friendly methods for wildlife and rodent control.
+You can also contact your municipality and ask what they are doing to decrease the use of rodent poison, and suggest they follow the BC SPCA’s AnimalKind standards (PDF) that outline animal-friendly methods for wildlife and rodent control.

 If you find a wild animal in distress, please contact your local wildlife rehabilitator or the BC SPCA helpline at 1-855-622-7722.
 Keep the number in your phone so you’ll have it handy if you encounter a wild animal in need.